SpatialDreamer: Self-supervised Stereo Video Synthesis from Monocular Input

 \subsubsection{Stereo Video Synthesis}

 Moreover, we qualitatively compared the results of the stereo video synthesis with other methods.
 In addition to the quality issues of single-frame generation, the most important aspect in videos is the temporal consistency.
 We seek to generate videos that are free of flicker.
 The visualization of generated videos from different methods are illustrated in Figure~\ref{fig_video_compare_1}, for each video, we show the scanline (the yellow line in figure) slice through the spatial-temporal volume.
 Our method achieve the smoothest trajectories, while other methods exhibit significant flickering.
 The most distinct regions are zoomed in and highlighted under the images to illustrate the details.
-In the first case, our method maintain the texture of the trees behind the woman.
-And the second case, only our method attain the smooth trajectories of the background (maintaining the straight line).
-And the last case, only our method maintain the texture of the black vertical lines.
+In the first case, our method attains the smooth trajectories of the background (maintaining the straight line) .
+And the second case, only our method preserves the texture of the trees behind the woman.
+And the last case, only our method preserves the texture of the black vertical lines.
 More results of generated frames are also presented in supplementary material.